JoseEsp13/MobileReceiptApp/README.md

 React Native receipt app for android that takes a picture of a receipt and splits it accordingly amongst a group of people.
 Currently we support receipts for Costco, Safeway, Trader Joes, and McDonalds + additional receipts with reduced accuracy.

+**Release Docs and Scrum Docs are in the RequiredDocuments Directory**

 ## React Native Install Instructions:

 Official Docs: https://reactnative.dev/docs/environment-setup